sobcza11/Value_in_Vogue/data/README.md

 # COMMENTS
 Please note, this section is purposely blank. **The code is there for yourself to pull the data in the `notebooks section`.**

-**If you can’t code & wish to see the data**, I am happy to share with no associated financial requirements, I just ask that you agree that I hold no responsibility to you making any financial decisions based on the contents provided; **please read the RISK WARNING**.
+**If you can’t code & wish to see the data**, I am happy to share with no associated financial requirements, I would just ask that you agree that I hold no responsibility to you making any financial decisions based on the contents provided; **please read the RISK WARNING**.

 Thanks for your understanding.